zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Rafael is saying that he thinks they want to get a fixed-rate mortgage.
 He says, “We want to lock in a good annual percentage rate a nd not worry about the rate going up.”
 “To lock in” is a two-word phrasal verb meaning to agree with someone – in this case, the bank – on a specific nu mber or amount so that it can’t be changed in the future.
 If the bank says, “ We’re going to charge you 5 percent interest on your loan,” and you say, “Okay,  I want to lock in that rate,” you’re saying you want that rate to be fixed.
 You d on’t want it to move.
 You don’t want it to change.

 That’s what Rafael is talking about.
 He wants to “l ock in a good annual percentage rate.”
-The “annual percentage rate” is t he interest rate for a given year, for each year that you to pay the bank to hav e the money, to borrow the money.
+The “annual percentage rate” is the interest rate for a given year, for each year that you to pay the bank to hav e the money, to borrow the money.
 Kiko agrees.
 She says, “All right, I think t hat’s what we want.
 We want the principle and interest payments to be predictab le.”

 When you borrow money from a bank, there are two ki nds of payments that you are making back to the bank.
 The first is the “prin cipal” (principal).
 The principal of a loan is the actual money that the bank is givi ng you.
 So, if the bank is giving you $100, your principal on the loan is $100.
 But of course, the bank isn’t giving you the money for free.
 You have to pay the bank to  use its money.
 The money that you pay the bank – the price of the loan, if y ou will – is the interest.

 The interest is the money you pay to get the loan, or the money you pay that the bank gets for giving you the loan.
 Usually when you  have a mortgage loan in the United States, or a car loan, you are giving the ba nk part of the principal back each time you send in money, but you are also givin g them part of the interest.
 Kiko says, “We want the principal and interest paym ents to be predictable.”
-“To be predictable” means you know what they’re going t o be in the future.
+“To be predictable” means you know what they’re going to be in the future.
 “Predictable” comes from the verb “to predict” (pre dict), which means to guess or estimate what will happen in the future.

 Rafael agrees with her.
 He says, “That’s right.”
 Ki ko then asks Rafael to explain to her the meaning of the word “points” (points).
 W ell, the word “points” can mean a couple of different things, but here, when we’re talking about mortgage loans, it refers to an additional price that you have to pay in order to get the loan.
 It’s an additional price that you pay besides the interest for the loan.
 Usually it’s money that you have to give the bank before you even get the loan.
 “Points” refers to a percentage of the loan that you have to pay as a fe e to the bank.